MariaBayan-Dev/Diary/README.md

 ## 🔮 Future Improvements

-- Add a search bar to filter entries by text content.
 - Add mood tags (e.g. happy, sad, reflective) to categorize each entry.
-- Add the ability to sort entries by date
-  (newest or oldest first).
+- Add the ability to sort entries by date (newest or oldest first).
+- Add a search bar to filter entries by text content, using filter() and includes() to match the search term against each entry's text.
 - Rebuild using React to simplify state management and reduce manual DOM manipulation.
-- Add a search bar to filter entries by text content, using filter() and includes() to match the search term against each entry's text.

 ## 🔗 Live Demo
 👉 [Diary](https://mariabayan-dev.github.io/Diary/)